Cryptolens/docs/recurring-payments/setup.md

 # Setting things up

 Before we can use recurring payments feature in Cryptolens, we need to set up a few things in Stripe and in Cryptolens.
 In this article, we detail all the necessary steps.
+We recommend to create a separate customer as described [here](/recurring-payments/managing-customers) to make testing easier.

 ## Stripe setup
 Stripe will contain most of the information regarding products, plans, subscriptions and customers.
 Additional information that is required for Cryptolens is stored in the metadata parameters.
 We have listed the specific metadata parameters for each object in Stripe below:

+> **Note:** It is important to add Cryptolens specific metadata both in the product and the plan (aka. "pricing").
+Please check out [(Example) Stripe products and pricing plans](/recurring-payments/stripe-product-example) for a more detailed tutorial.

 ### Products
 The first step is to create a Stripe product, which can be done in `Billing>Products`.
 Each Stripe product will be linked to a product in Cryptolens.
 The way to link them is by creating a metadata parameter `skm_product_id`, and assign it the product id of a Cryptolens product.
 You can specify the metadata parameter after that the product has been created.
 The end result should be similar as shown in the picture below (3349 should be changed to your product id).